theetw2369/theetw2369/README.md

 ---

-*Smart Device Disconnect - Take control of your connected world*in
+*Smart Device Disconnect - Take control of your connected world*